-• The school nurse will check the child for head lice.
-If several cases of lice occur, the Jump to Table of Contents 28

-- school nurse may do classroom checks. - The school nurse will notify the parent(s)/guardian(s) if lice are present.
+- The school nurse will check the child for head lice.
+If several cases of lice occur, the school nurse may do classroom checks. - The school nurse will notify the parent(s)/guardian(s) if lice are present.
 We will ask that the child be picked up from school. - A notice will be sent to all families within the division alerting them that a case of head lice has been found.
 The grade level will not be identified; a link will be included that reviews lice protocol. - The child will be checked upon return to school for effective treatment of lice.